In this article

 Warning!
 If you have an existing award of DLA and you ask for it to be looked at again, there is a risk your award could go down rather than up.
 Because of this, it is always best to get help from a Citizens Advice Bureau (CAB), or local welfare rights service.
 Our helpline can put you in touch with your local service: 0808 808 3555.

-Payment of the care component of DLA is affected by stays in residential accommodation.
+Payment of the care component of Disability Living Allowance (DLA) is affected by stays in residential accommodation.
 Payments are usually suspended if your child spends 28 ‘linked’ days in a residential care home, residential school or residential college.
 The mobility component continues to be paid.
-You can find out more information about these rules on pages 49-51 of our free guide to Disability Living Allowance.
+You can find out more information about these rules in our factsheet on Benefits if your child is in residential accommodation.

 DLA also used to be affected by stays in hospital, but the DLA hospital rules have now been scrapped for children aged under 18.
 So long as your child was under 18 when they entered hospital, they can claim and be paid DLA as normal despite the fact that they are an in-patient.